pvsone/opa-ext-authz/envoy/kubernetes-styra-das/README.md

 # Envoy with OPA on Kubernetes and Styra DAS

-The official Styra DAS Envoy tutorial uses Kubernetes
+The official Styra DAS Envoy tutorial uses Kubernetes.

-You can find the tutorial within your Styra DAS tenant documentation: https://TENANT.styra.com/v1/docs/tutorials/envoy/
+You can find the tutorial within the Styra DAS documentation: https://docs.styra.com/tutorials/envoy/introduction.